shadowjeet/Programming-and-APIs-for-Interaction/README.md

 3) Click and install the "setup_nra.apk" from the android phone.
 4) The application will run.

+Note*: .apk file could not be uploaded into git repository as it exceed 25 MB size.
+The .apk file is around 40 MB in size.
+Therefore, it is available in trello card.

 ## << OR >> ##

 Long steps: